Refactorings by Smells

 • Rename Operation (Show Details ) (Hide Details )

-The operation does something, but the effects of the operation execution are not clear.
+The operation is doing something, but the effects of the operation execution are not clear.
 For instance, it is not specified whether it reads and/or writes provider-side data and application state.
 The domain model abstractions/concepts that it works with remain fuzzy.
 Precision might be harmed and ambiguities introduced.

 • Split Operation (Show Details ) (Hide Details )